department-of-veterans-affairs/LEAF/docs/InstallationConfiguration.md

 #### Docker

 1. In `docker/docker-compose.yml`, comment out the line `- 443:443`
-2. In `docker/php/Dockerfile`, comment out the line `EXPOSE 443`.
-3. Rebuild the images with `docker compose build --no-cache`
+2. Rebuild the images with `docker compose build --no-cache`